Online Trading Starts Here

 FAQs

-What countries are IC Markets accepted in?
+What countries are IC Trading accepted in?

-IC Markets is heavily involved in the Asian, European, and certain North American equity, CFD, and forex markets.
+IC Trading is heavily involved in the Asian, European, and certain North American equity, CFD, and forex markets.
 Hence, the broker accepts traders from Denmark, Australia, the United Kingdom, South Africa, France, Germany, Thailand, India, Singapore, Hong Kong, Norway, Sweden, Italy, etc.

-Is IC Markets regulated in Europe?
+Is IC Trading regulated in Europe?

-Are IC Markets allowed in the USA?
+Are IC Trading allowed in the U.S.?

-Is IC Markets legal?
+Is IC Trading legal?

-Which countries does IC Markets operate in?
+Which countries does IC Trading operate in?

-Is IC Markets a regulated broker?
+Is IC Trading a regulated broker?

 Team that worked on the article